|

 that arrived in 1519, Jerónimo de Aguilar, the only other

 survivor of the shipwreck aided the conquerors as a translator.
+The conquest itself was particularly difficult in this area because

 the population was disperse and did not easily give up their fight